 The birthday dinner was at Great Sage in Clarksville, MD, a place I love to go for brunch, lunch, dinner, dessert, small plates/live music/half-price-wine-bottle night, whatever!
 I love the ambiance; the food is delicious, and the staff couldn’t be nicer.
 Best of all, it’s 100% vegan — no need to ask, “Is this vegan?”—love that!

-On Saturday evening, January 11, the hubby and I attended The Humane League’s After-the-Holidays Party for the Animals.
+On Saturday evening, January 11, I attended The Humane League’s After-the-Holidays Party for the Animals.
 The Humane League’s local branch in Maryland organized the event and boy, did they do a beautiful job!
 The location, the 2640 Space, is actually a church space whose half-renovated motif added a very “shabby chic” ambience to the Baltimore location.
 Folks at The Humane League added a little more panache with lovely little light lanterns and strings of soft-glowing, white Christmas lights.
 In addition to supplying decor, many volunteers provide a variety of yummy, vegan finger foods and wine and beer.
 As if that wasn’t enough, Sweet Dukes, an all-vegan bakery, supplied delectable mini cupcakes, bars, and even cronuts!

 Evening highlights included a silent auction (from which I won a few items, hooray; happy birthday to me!), a business update from The Humane League’s Aaron Ross, an enthusiastic and entertaining rally to leaflet from Jon Camp of Vegan Outreach, and an impassioned vegans-are-everywhere speech from one of my most favorite people in the vegan community, Jasmin Singer of Our Hen House.
 It was a fun, inspiring, and uplifting event that made me proud to be a part of a vibrant, flourishing vegan community.